+The road ahead

-Timms examines the significance of the Surrogacy (Regulation) Bill, 2016 to ask if a country like India, marked by unequal resource distribution, non-robust legal mechanism, a profit-driven service sector and other forms of social inequity, can morally and ethically afford commercial surrogacy; in a separate piece Timms analyses the Parliamentary Standing Committee Report, 2017 to unpack the ethical, legal and social implications of the recommendations proposed by the Committee.
+In this theme issue, Timms examines the significance of the Surrogacy (Regulation) Bill, 2016 to ask if a country like India, marked by unequal resource distribution, non-robust legal mechanism, a profit-driven service sector and other forms of social inequity, can morally and ethically afford commercial surrogacy; in a separate piece Timms analyses the Parliamentary Standing Committee Report, 2017 to unpack the ethical, legal and social implications of the recommendations proposed by the Committee.
 Akintola and Egbokhare reflect on the varied dimensions and complexities of parenthood that the heightened uptake of ARTs throw up in Nigeria; the authors focus on the most important stakeholder in this entire process, the child born.
-Nigeria remains a context where wide availability of services combine with vague legislations.
-In her piece, Mitra seeks to understand how the foetus, especially in IVF pregnancies have come to eclipse the rights and autonomy of the gestating woman – surrogate or not.
-ONE MORE LINE ON THE MITRA PIECE.
-In a final commentary, Majumdar takes the discussion back to reflect how the ART industry, through the very rhetoric it deploys, plays upon the fears and anxiety of the ageing (female) body.
+Nigeria remains a context where wide availability of ART services combines with vague legislations – not unlike India.
+In her piece, Mitra seeks to understand how the foetus, especially in IVF pregnancies have come to eclipse the rights and autonomy of the gestating woman; she locates her examination of women’s agency and autonomy particularly in the contexts of commercial surrogacy and abortion rights in India.
+In a final commentary, Majumdar takes the discussion back to reflect on how the ART industry, through the very rhetoric it deploys, plays upon the fears and anxiety of the ageing (female) body.
 Even as the ARTs have converted infertility from a socio-cultural to a deeply pathological issue, the idea of the biological clock has taken on a new meaning in the light of what these technologies both promise and threaten us with.

 We wait to see how the government would give shape to the legislations on ART, and when at all; for a Bill that came into light almost overnight, the dilly-dallying over more than a year seems, once again, paradoxical.
-The ARTs are not merely a conglomeration of technology that need to be monitored and governed; it is as much about desires and aspirations, and concerns the lives of people, especially of women: the woman marginalised and stigmatised by her family/society for not being able to conceive, the woman determined to live life on her own terms and who plans to start a family a bit late in life, the woman who is economically constrained and considers becoming a surrogate, and the woman who could might coerced by her in-laws into becoming an altruistic surrogate against her will.
+The ARTs are not merely a conglomeration of technology that need to be monitored and governed; it is as much about desires and aspirations; they concern the lives of people, especially of women: the woman marginalised and stigmatised by her family/society for not being able to conceive, the woman determined to live life on her own terms and who plans to start a family a bit late in life, the woman who is economically constrained and considers becoming a surrogate, and the woman who could might coerced by her in-laws into becoming an altruistic surrogate against her will.
 The ARTs implicate all of them and others.
 It implicates bodies, desires, identities – and it is an ethical imperative of the state to realise and appreciate these coordinates, before implementing the ART Act.